latex3/tagging-project/README.md

 # The LaTeX Tagged PDF repository
+## General remarks
+This [tagging-project repository](https://github.com/latex3/tagging-project/) does not contain any code.

+It is meant to track issues and suggestions related to the "LaTeX Tagged PDF" project.
+The code for this project is split over several other repositories ( [latex2e](https://github.com/latex3/latex2e), [latex3](https://github.com/latex3/latex3), [tagpdf](https://github.com/latex3/tagpdf), ... to name a few) and so this here is a convenient place to keep any more general topics or issues that cut across the different repositories in a single place.

+If an [issue](https://github.com/latex3/tagging-project/issues) that is recorded here requires changes in the other repositories sub-issues can then be opened (by us) in those repositories and linked back, or, if such changes are confined to a single repository, the issue could be transferred there – whatever is more appropriate.

 ## Basic example for accessible PDFs
 This basic example compiles a tagged PDF 2.0 without any errors.
 To fully comply with the PDF/UA-2 standard, ensure you explicitly set the document's title and language.